LucDuponcheelAtGitHub/mathProblems/README.md

 100 passengers take their `100` reserved, typically labeled, seats on a plane with exactly `100` (for this problem, identical) seats, one by one.
-The first passenger is confused and may have lost his boarding pass, and chooses a random seat.
-The next passengers are alert and have their boarding passes and proceed as follows: if their reserved seat is free, they take that seat, if not, they choose a random free seat.
+The first passenger is confused and may have lost his boarding pass, and chooses a random seat, which turns out to be a wrong one.
+The next passengers are alert and have their boarding passes and proceed as
+follows: if their reserved seat is free, they take that seat, if not, they choose a random free seat.
 What is the probability that the last passenger ends up in the seat reserved for that passenger?

 **Answer**